Using Pipelines

 $ crc start

-output contains user login and password needed for logging into the cluster. -
+If you use a hosted hypervisor, see the CRC documentation. crc startoutput contains user login and password needed for logging into the cluster. -

 Add the cached

-binary to your PATH:-
+ocbinary to your PATH:-

 Run the crc oc-env command to print the command needed to add the cached oc binary to your PATH: